 With the progressive introduction of more and more broadband services offered by new generation of LTE mobile systems, also their backhaul networks need to suitably respond to the change.

 The expected growth of needed capacity implies also that, at least in highly populated urban areas, the base stations will use smaller size cell footprint and thus their density will increase.
-Consequently FS backhauling link hop should be significantly reduced.
+Consequently, FS backhauling link hop should be significantly reduced.

 In addition equipment may be installed on light poles at street level and shall not have a large visual impact.
 This will drive the use of smaller/integral and/or adaptive antennas (see section 4.3).